ankitects/anki-manual/src/preferences.md

 Add).
 This may be more convenient if you always use a single note type for each deck.

+**Default search text**
+It allows to customize the starting search text in the browser (eg, to start with "deck:current").

+**User interface size**
+If you find that the interface elements are too small for you, you can try to increase this setting.

 ## Scheduling

 **Show next review time above answer buttons**